Turbo (Judas Priest album)

-Turbo is the tenth studio album by English heavy metal band Judas Priest, released on 21 March 1986 by Columbia Records.
+Turbo is the tenth studio album by English heavy metal band Judas Priest, released in the UK on 7 April 1986 by Columbia Records.
 The album is notable for the band's change to a commercial glam metal sound, that had them using synthesizers for the first time.

 A remastered CD was released in 2001, including two bonus tracks.
-On 3 February 2017, the album was reissued as Turbo 30 for its 30th anniversary, including two CDs of a live performance at the Sandstone Amphitheater near Kansas City, Missouri, on 22 May 1986.
+On 3 February 2017, the album was reissued as Turbo 30 for its 30th anniversary, including two CDs of a live performance at Kemper Arena in Kansas City, Missouri, on 22 May 1986.

 Overview

 Following the success of their previous album, Defenders of the Faith, Judas Priest initially recorded a double album which was intended to be released under the title Twin Turbos, half of which would be more commercial and the other half would be aggressive heavy metal.
 This idea was scrapped.
 Instead, the material was split up, with the more commercial songs appearing as the album Turbo.
 The lyrical content on Turbo was markedly different from previous Judas Priest albums, with more emphasis on grounded subjects such as love and romance rather than the band's usual sci-fi and fantasy themes.
 On the whole, it was a response to the changed music scene of the mid-1980s which was becoming focused more on light, synth-driven pop rather than the driving hard rock of the 1970s to early 1980s.

 After concluding the Metal Conqueror World Tour at the end of 1984, the band took their first-ever extended hiatus and did not perform at all during 1985 except for an appearance at the Live Aid Concert where only three songs were played.
 Work began on Turbo that summer and finished late in the year.
 During this time, singer Rob Halford struggled with increasing substance abuse and violent feuds with his romantic partner.
-After the latter committed suicide, he resolved to get clean and so checked into rehab where he spent a month during December 1985 – January 1986.
-He made an energetic recovery and his live performances during the subsequent tour were described as some of his strongest ever.
+After his partner died by suicide, Halford resolved to get clean and entered rehab, where he spent a month from December 1985 to January 1986.